Libyan Army pledges commitment to cease-fire despite Haftar's violations

 The Libyan Army has pledged its commitment to a cease-fire in the war-torn country despite recent reports of violations by the forces of putschist Gen. Khalifa Haftar.

-The spokesperson of the Libyan Army, Mohammed Gununu, said on Tuesday that the army is still dedicated to the U.N.-led cease-fire process.
+The spokesperson of the Libyan Army, Mohammed Qanunu, said on Tuesday that the army is still dedicated to the U.N.-led cease-fire process.

 The Libyan Army will not accept any peace offers that include Haftar, he further underlined.